andresbravom/ProjectJava/README.md

 In option 1.
 You can see all available products.
-I maked a list of products general and inside a maked list_product.
+I made a general list of products and inside I made list_product.
-I go through a list with "search_product function"
+I go through a list with  the "search_product" function

 In option 2.
 You can see all available categories.
-The "search_product function" does the same as the "search_category function", is structured in the same way.
+The "search_product" function does the same as the "search_category function", is structured in the same way.
 It has a general list and each category has a list.